aptos-labs/aptos-core/aptos-move/framework/aptos-framework/sources/aggregator/README.md

 ## Aggregators

-Aggregator is a parallel integer that supports addition and subtraction.
+Aggregator is a parallelizable integer that supports addition and subtraction.
 Unlike integer, aggregator has a user-defined `limit` which specifies when the value of aggregator overflows.
 Similarly to unsigned integers, the value of an aggregator underflows when going below zero.